 - 1. A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by electronic mail, by using the contact information listed for the Title IX Coordinator.
 At the time of filing a formal complaint, a complainant must be participating in or attempting to participate in the District's education programs or activity.
 A formal complaint may be signed by the Title IX Coordinator.
-If the formal complaint being filed is against the Title IX Coordinator, the formal complaint should be filed with the Superintendent.
+If the complaint being filed is against the Title IX Coordinator, the formal complaint should be filed with the Superintendent.
 If the formal complaint being filed is against the Superintendent, the formal complaint should be filed with the Board Chair, who will then retain an independent investigator to investigate the matter. - 2.
 The District may consolidate formal complaints as to allegations of sexual harassment against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, where the allegations of sexual harassment arise out of the same facts or circumstances.
 If possible, formal complaints should be filed within ten (10) school days of the alleged occurrence in order to facilitate the prompt and equitable resolution of such claims.
-The District will attempt to complete the formal grievance process within ninety - (90) school days of receiving a formal complaint.
+The District will attempt to complete the formal grievance process within ninety (90) school days of receiving a complaint.
 This timeframe may be temporarily delayed or extended in accordance with Subsection G of this Section. - 3.
-Upon receipt of a formal complaint, if the Title IX Coordinator has not already discussed the availability of supportive measures with the complainant, the Title IX Coordinator or designee will promptly contact the complainant to discuss the availability of such measures and consider the complainant's wishes with respect to them.
-The Title IX Coordinator may also contact the respondent, separately from the complainant, to discuss the availability of supportive measures for the respondent.
-The District will maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair the ability of the District to provide such supportive measures. - 4.
-Within ten (10) school days of receiving a formal complaint, the District will provide the known parties with written notice of the allegations potentially constituting sexual harassment under Title IX and a copy of this grievance process.
+Upon receipt of a formal complaint, if the Title IX Coordinator or designee has not already discussed the availability of supportive measures with the complainant, the Title IX Coordinator or designee will promptly contact the complainant and respondent separately to discuss the availability of such measures and consider the complainant's wishes with respect to them.
+The District will maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair the ability of the District to provide supportive measures. - 4.
+Within ten (10) school days of receiving a formal complaint, the District will provide the known parties with written notice of the allegations potentially constituting sexual harassment and a copy of this grievance process.
 The written notice must also include the following: - i.
 The identities of the parties involved in the incident, if known; - ii.
 The conduct allegedly constituting sexual harassment as defined above; - iii.
 The date and the location of the alleged incident, if known; - iv.
 A statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; - v.
-A statement that the parties may have an advisor of their choice, who may be, but is not required to be, an attorney, and may inspect and review evidence; and vi.
-A statement of any provision in the District's Student Discipline Policy or any other policy that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.
+A statement that the parties may have an advisor of their choice, who may be, but is not required to be, an attorney, and may inspect and review evidence; and - vi.
+A statement of any provision in the District's policies that prohibits knowingly making false statements or knowingly submitting false information during the grievance process.